Liquid refractive index

 Description

-Refractive index is commonly used in the cosmetic, food, chemical and nutraceutical to control the conformity of formulations, verify the concentration of ingredients or detect alterations in a batch.
+The refractive index is commonly used in the cosmetic, food, chemical and nutraceutical to control the conformity of formulations, verify the concentration of ingredients or detect alterations in a batch.

 Principle and method of analysis

-The samples analyzed can be:
+The samples analyzed may be:

 - hydroalcoholic extracts or aqueous solutions , to assess the concentration of solutes;